 Managers: 10 hours

-Staff who work in school nutrition 20 hours or more per week: 6 hours
+Staff who work in school nutrition more than 20 hours per week: 6 hours

 Staff who work in school nutrition less than 20 hours per week: 4 hours